Music on Main FAQ’s

 Is there seating?

 There is no seating on the street.
 Bring a folding chair if you would like a comfy spot to sit and listen to the music.
 You are also welcome to bring snacks and a cooler with non-alcoholic beverages.
-The Health and Wellness Zone will have some chairs if you need to rest for a moment, and the Food Court will have tables and chairs to use while eating.
+The Food Lounge will have tables and chairs to use while eating.

-If you would like to purchase alcohol, first you will need to visit the ID Check Tent and purchase a wristband.
-Wristbands are $2.
+Yes!
+If you would like to purchase beer and wine from the tent on the street, first you will need to visit the ID Check Tent and purchase a wristband.
+Wristbands are $1.
 At the same time, you can purchase drink tokens.
-The ID Check Tent accepts cash, card, and venmo.
-You can exchange a drink token for draft beer and wine in the Beer Tent.
+The ID Check Tent accepts cash & card.
+You can exchange a drink token for draft beer 0r wine in the Beer Tent.
 Please remember that no sales will take place at the Beer Tent.
 If you would like to buy more beer or wine from the Beer Tent, you will need to revisit the ID Check Tent and purchase more drink tokens.

-Music on Main has obtained an ABC Special Event permit which includes a strict set of rules that we must follow:
+Music on Main obtains an ABC Special Event permit which includes a strict set of rules that we must follow

 Every year we reapply for an ABC’s Special Event permit to host Music on Main and are granted permission due to prior years’ compliance.
 Please help us to host this event in the future by following ABC’s rules.